Sashimi

 My tentacles are barbed,

-baby, my suckers have teeth,
+baby, suckers toothed,

 keratin beak a cold spike